nip3o/pytest-stepwise/README.rst

 * 0.3 - Fixed issue when failing tests are removed.
   Fixed compatibility with ``--pdb`` option.
   Stop on errors as well as on test failures.
-* 0.4 - Refactoring, pytest 2.8 compatiblity
+* 0.4 - Refactoring, pytest 2.8 compatiblity.
+Stop test execution on
+  collection errors.